maniranjan2023/Northline/README.md

 ## Safety (Guardrails)

+> **Why it matters:** Production LLM apps need defense-in-depth — not just a system prompt.
+Voyager blocks jailbreaks, PII, and toxic input *before* any agent or MCP tool is invoked.

 NeMo Guardrails run **before** the message router (input) and **after** agent replies (output).
 Blocked messages never reach LangGraph.

 | Check layer | What it catches | Implementation |